B: Breakfast | L: Lunch | D: Dinner | BR: Brunch | T: Take-out

 845.876.7400, D, BR

 A centuries-old landmark, The Beekman Arms and Delamater Inn is instantly recognizable once you hit the Market Street and Mill Street intersection, but the on-site restaurant is also worth a look.
 Head to The Tavern at The Beekman Arms for a menu that bridges old-world game like Dutch pot pie with trends of the moment like Faroe Island salmon.

 845.876.1766, L, D, BR, T

 Of course, then there’s 2017’s Best New Restaurant, The Amsterdam.
 Don’t get us wrong: The Amsterdam is an excellent choice for dinner — seasonal, farm-to-table fare with light French influence — but come warm weather, there’s nothing nicer than hanging out in the courtyard for a drink.
-Grab one of the signature house cocktails (all crafted and balanced with only three ingredients), and gather ’round the fire pit or the bocce court for a memorable night with friends.
+Grab one of the signature house cocktails (all crafted and balanced with only three ingredients), and gather ’round the fire pit or the bocce court for a memorable night with friends at this Rhinebeck restaurant.

 845.516.5033, L, D, BR, T